 Engaging your email user base is no longer a game of force-feeding them with promotional material.
 By doing so, you risk unsubscriptions, and even worse, getting reported for Spam by your users.
 To avoid email spam filters, firstly your strategy to pull users towards your communication rather than forcefully push communication out.

-Providing rich, easy to consume content which provides value - be it regarding updating users about offers, or regarding bringing their attention to a new addition to your blog is one way of pulling users towards you.
-To achieve this, getting the Email formula right is necessary.
-It is not a luxury concerning Marketing success, but a necessity.
+Providing rich, easy to consume content that provides value - be it regarding updating users about offers, or regarding bringing their attention to a new addition to your blog is one way of pulling users towards you.
+To achieve this, getting the email formula right is necessary.
+It is not a luxury concerning marketing success, but a necessity.

 2. Spam traps